Colonial-Dev/VEX-21417B/extras/RPi_Wireless_Link.md

 ...]$ nano link_forward.sh
 ```

 ...and copy-paste in the contents of `link_forward.sh`.
-Save the file, then run `chmod +x` on it so you can run it as an executable.
+Save the file, then do `chmod +x` on it so you can run it as an executable.

 We're almost ready!
 Shutdown the Pi and mount it to your robot in a secure location - on the back of your Brain is probably best, if you can get it to fit.